 - 1 Turn off electrical and gas power supplies to furnace.
-Remove upper and lower furnace access panels. - 2 Disconnect the 2-pin plug from the gas valve. - 3 Remove the burner box cover (if equipped). - 4 Disconnect the gas supply line from the gas valve.
-Remove gas valve/manifold assembly. - 5 Loosen clamps and remove combustion air intake flexible connector (if equipped). - 6 Mark and disconnect sensor wire from the sensor.
-Disconnect plug from the ignitor at the burner box.

-- 7 Remove four screws which secure burner box assembly to vest panel.
-Remove burner box from the unit. - 8 Use the soft brush attachment on a vacuum cleaner to gently clean the face of the burners.
+Remove upper and lower furnace access panels. - 2 Disconnect the 2-pin plug from the gas valve. - 3 Remove the burner box cover. - 4 Disconnect the gas supply line from the gas valve.
+Remove gas valve/manifold assembly. - 5 Mark and disconnect sensor wire from the sensor.
+Disconnect 2-pin plug from the ignitor at the burner hox - 6 Remove four screws which secure burner box assembly to vest panel.
+Remove burner box from the unit. - 7 Use the soft brush attachment on a vacuum cleaner to gently clean the face of the burners.
 Visually inspect the inside of the burners and crossovers for any blockage caused by foreign matter.
-Remove any blockage. - 9 Reinstall the burner box assembly using the existing four screws.
-Make sure that the burners line up in the center of the burner ports. - 10 Reconnect the sensor wire and reconnect the 2-pin plug to the ignitor wiring harness. - 11 Reinstall combustion air intake flexible connector (if equipped), secure using existing clamps. - 12 Reinstall the gas valve manifold assembly.
+Remove any blockage. - 8 Reconnect the sensor wire and reconnect the 2-pin plug to the ignitor wiring harness. - 9 Reinstall the burner box assembly using the existing four screws.
+Make sure that the burners line up in the center of the burner ports. - 10 Reinstall the gas valve manifold assembly.
 Reconnect the gas supply line to the gas valve.
-Reinstall the burner box cover. - 13 Reconnect plug to gas valve. - 14 Replace the blower compartment access panel. - 15 Refer to instruction on verifying gas and electrical connections when re-establishing supplies. - 16 Follow lighting instructions to light and operate furnace for 5 minutes to ensure that heat exchanger is clean and dry and that furnace is operating properly. - 17 Replace access panel.
+Reinstall the burner box cover. - 11 Reconnect 2-pin plug to gas valve. - 12 Replace the blower compartment access panel. - 13 Refer to instruction on verifying gas and electrical connections when re-establishing supplies. - 14 -Follow lighting instructions to light and operate furnace for 5 minutes to ensure that heat exchanger is clean and dry and that furnace is operating properly. - 15 Replace heating compartment access panel